 Portland is a tiny borough located in the state of Pennsylvania.
 With a population of 485 people and just one neighborhood, Portland is the 985th largest community in Pennsylvania.
-Much of the housing stock in Portland was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Portland has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Portland real estate is some of the most expensive in Pennsylvania, although Portland house values don't compare to the most expensive real estate in the U.S.

-Unlike some boroughs, Portland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Portland are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Portland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Portland is a borough of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Portland who work in office and administrative support (21.43%), healthcare (7.14%), and sales jobs (6.77%).

 Also of interest is that Portland has more people living here who work in computers and math than 95% of the places in the US.